JacobH140/PartnerGPT/README.md

 ![mobile_conversation](https://github.com/JacobH140/PartnerGPT/assets/71049464/06004b14-0704-4d85-983d-cab39729d9e4)

 **On Mac.** The [Alfred Workflow](https://www.alfredapp.com/) provides real-time translation heuristics of typed input.
-Upon pressing of the return key, the input gets sent to the PartnerGPT Google Sheet.
+Upon pressing of the return key, the input is sent to the PartnerGPT Google Sheet.
 From there it works the same as **iOS.**

 https://github.com/JacobH140/PartnerGPT/assets/71049464/a80aa873-8443-4681-a921-49ce2e1d755e